essc/clp_foss4g_workshop/source/qgis_raster.rst

    `Altitude matrix`) or
    `Triangular Irregular Network (TIN)`.

-:index:`Using a custom color map for rasters`
+Using a custom color map for rasters
 --------------------------------------------------

 1. To use a custom color ramp for rasters, select the ``dem_90m.tif``,